Connecting UI researchers with experts in academic publishing

 Editorial Consultations

-UI graduate students at all stages are invited to join Editor Cohen for breakfast and a conversation about turning an article, thesis, or dissertation into a book.
+University of Iowa junior faculty and graduate students at all stages are invited to join Editor Biggins for breakfast and a conversation about turning an article, thesis, or dissertation into a book.
 Please bring any questions you have about that process or about scholarly publishing in general.

 Undergraduate Career Session

 Interested in a career in publishing?
-In this session, Sara Jo Cohen, Editorial Director at University of Michigan Press, will reflect on her own career path, beginning with her undergraduate experience and the choices that helped shape her trajectory into academic publishing.
-She’ll discuss how she gained relevant experience, navigated early roles in the industry, and built a career in academic publishing.
 This is an opportunity for students to hear directly from a distinguished professional about the realities of the field and to gain insight into how to prepare for a career in publishing.
 Pizza will be provided!

 Faculty Book Proposal Workshop